- Legacy app integration connects existing (and often outdated) software systems with modern solutions or technologies.

 - These systems are running on your premises

-Enterprise service bus (ESB)
+Enterprise Service Bus (ESB)

-1) A physician enters their prescription into the doctor’s app.
+- A physician enters their prescription into the doctor’s app.
 The app needs to share lab tests that must be performed, dietary restrictions, prescribed medications, and the cost of medical service with lab, dietary, pharmacy, and billing apps, respectively, in a format each application understands.

 Though an ESB seems to offer everything that P2P integration doesn’t, this method has significant limitations.
 For example, an ESB doesn’t limit the number of message calls and doesn’t offer load balancing, so crashes are not uncommon in busy environments.

-Application programming interface (API)
+Application Programming Interface (API)

-Integration platform as a service (iPaaS)
+Integration Platform as a Service (iPaaS)

 An iPAAS is a suite of SaaS offerings designed to connect applications with varying integration capabilities.
 Packed with an array of pre-configured adaptors, connectors, APIs, and even ESBs, it allows businesses to easily build and manage integrations of various types.

 - It allows you to implement integrations in a couple of hours with little to no coding